Afwan-Rezal/sds-booking-system/INSTRUCTION.md

 ### Development Notes

+The video report demonstrated the functionality of the email sending for certain situations by using the **student's personal email address**.
+To experience the same functionalities found within the video report, kindly replace these functionality found later within the report below.

 An extension from _Database Client_ from Visual Studio Code's Extensions Marketpalce is used to be able to see the data within the SQLite, as well as MySQL (XAMPP).

 A GitHub page can be found within this text here: